developwithpurpose/front-end-developer-exercise/app/README.markdown

 ### Dynamic text logic-WIP

 Added JavaScript to handle showing dynamic text.
 On click of a step, a function is fired that uses the `fetch()` method to grab the JSON data.
 Then a lot of things happen at once.
 We create a new array, then we filter the returned data and `push()` to the new array by checking against the current step ID using the HTML `data` attribute.
 We sort the new array into another array.
 Then depending on the length of the new sorted array, we can just imperatively build out a sentence with the correct names and steps.
 This would read and function better using a switch statement, which is why I flagged the commit as "WIP".

+### Dynamic text logic-complete

+Refactored to use a `switch` statement that checks for a `true` boolean against values up to 3 and then checks ranges for `>=` 4.
+It's more readable and succinct.